liamtlr/sonar/README.md

 ## Testing

-Tested using RSPec and Capybara.
+Tested using RSpec and Capybara.
 To run tests, execute the following from the root of the project:

 ```
 rspec
 ```

+## Progress

+ - [x] Search form
+ - [x] Results displayed
+ - [x] Detailed view of listing
+ - [x] Extend shortened description
+ - [x] Return to search results (data persisted)
+ - [x] Rudimentary styling
+ - [x] Competent styling
+ - [x] Deploy to Heroku

 ## Notes on the build